serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/UpdatableAttribute/UpdatableAttribute.md

 | --- | --- |
 | updatable | True to make field updatable |

+## Remarks

+Controls if this field is editable in update record mode.
+When used with fields, turns on or off the updatable flag.

 ## See Also

 * class [UpdatableAttribute](../UpdatableAttribute.md)